katas-bytebusters/MonitorMe/Readme.md

 * Realtime stream processor also stores vital sign to Timeseries database which is used by Data Analyzer as well as Snapshot Processor

 * Data Analyzer
 	Rule Engine: A critical component that aids in adjusting alerts based on specific parameters, ensuring that the system remains adaptive and responsive to varying patient conditions.

-	Stream Analytics: Analyze the patients' vitals against the rules from Rule engine and Sent notification to Notification Publisher to notify the Mecical staff.
+* Stream Analytics: Analyze the patients' vitals against the rules from Rule engine and Sent notification to Notification Publisher to notify the Mecical staff.

-	Alert Config APIs: To update the alert configurtion
+* Alert Config APIs: To update the alert configuration

 * Notification Publisher push the notification to Medical professional devices like Stay Healthy Mobile App.